TheSplooey/Math-220-Hints-and-Practice/Math220 Midterm Practice/README.md

 - For Q5 if I were to mark this problem, I probably would not take points off for not using the inequality without proof, but I included the proof in the solutions in case anyone is curious.
 This would be a different story if I told you to explicitly prove the inequality too of course.

 Practice Midterm 2:
-- R+ means the positive real numbers.
+- In Q3, R+ means the positive real numbers.
+R\Q means irrational numbers.
+I for irrational numbers is not really a convention outside of MATH 220.
+- For Q4, you will want to be very careful about what you are proving.
+What you want to show is that if 1 = p1p2...pn, n is even.
+If 1 DOES NOT equal p1p2...pn when n is odd, your statement still holds.
+Your statement fails only when 1 = p1p2...pn AND n is odd.

 Just keep practicing, everything will get easier.